covia-ai/covia/docs/white-paper.md

 The Covia protocol makes use of lattice technology in several areas:
 - For execution of distributed operations required in orchestration
 - For P2P transmission and replication of large verifiable merkle tree based data structures (including DLFS drive)
-- For the consensus mechanism of the Convex public virtual machine (used optionally for smart contracts and decventralised tokenisation of AI services)
+- For the consensus mechanism of the Convex public virtual machine (used optionally for smart contracts and decentralised tokenisation of AI services)